Matthew 10

 The point is simply this, Jesus wanted them to go as quickly as possible to proclaim the message that the Messiah had arrived but at the same time, they needed to learn to trust God to take care of their everyday needs, Matthew 6:11 / Matthew 6:25-34.

-Please note the word, ‘worry’, ‘merimnao’, comes from the Greek root word, ‘merimna’ which means ‘distraction’, in other words, don’t let your everyday needs distract you from putting God first.
+Please note the word, ‘worry’, in Greek is ‘merimnao’, in Matthew 6:11, and Matthew 6:25-34.
+It comes from the Greek root word, ‘merimna’ which means ‘distraction’.
+In other words, don’t let your everyday needs distract you from putting God first.

-Jesus tells the twelve, ‘the worker is worth his keep.’
+Jesus tells the twelve, ‘the worker is worth his keep,’ Matthew 10:10.
 In other words, those who minister spiritual things are worthy of physical things.
 Hence why it’s Biblical to pay a ‘full-time’ evangelist.
 This has always been a principle among God’s people, Luke 10:7 / 1 Corinthians 9 / Galatians 6:6 / 1 Timothy 5:17-18.

-And notice they were to greet the owner of that household, not the house itself, Luke 10:5-8.
-The idea behind the greeting and saying peace was based on the thought that the household that received the messengers was in agreement with and wanted to fellowship the message of the messengers.
+Notice they were to greet the owner of that household, not the house itself, Matthew 10:12-13 / Luke 10:5-9 / Mark 6:10.
+If someone who promotes peace is there, your peace will rest on them, if not, it will return to you.
+Stay there, eating and drinking whatever they give you, for the worker deserves his wages.
+Do not move around from house to house.
+The idea behind the greeting and saying peace was based on the thought that the household that received the messengers were in agreement with and wanted to fellowship the message of the messengers.

-But what does dust shaking the dust from your feet mean?
+What does shaking the dust from your feet mean?
+Matthew 10:14 / Luke 9:5 / Mark 6:11.
 This was a Jewish custom that demonstrated to the inhospitable their lack of hospitality and acceptance of the messenger and his message, Nehemiah 5:13 / Luke 10:10-11 / Acts 13:49-51.

-Here in Matthew, Jesus is saying that those who would receive the messengers of Jesus were receiving Jesus.
-Matthew 12:41 / John 15:18-27.
+Jesus is saying that those who would receive the messengers of Jesus were receiving Jesus, Matthew 12:41 / John 15:18-27.
 If they didn’t receive Jesus and what He taught, they would be rejected in the judgment of God.

 What does ‘innocent as doves’ mean?
-The dove was symbolic of peace, innocence and purity, Matthew 3:16.
-The dove as a symbol of harmlessness and innocence derived significance from Noah’s use of it as a messenger in the ark.
-Genesis 8.
+Matthew 10:16.
+The dove was symbolic of peace, innocence, and purity.
+The dove as a symbol of harmlessness and innocence derived significance from Noah’s use of it as a messenger in the ark, Genesis 8.
+We also see the significance of this when the Spirit descended upon Jesus, signifying the start of His ministry, Matthew 3:16.

 ‘Be on your guard; you will be handed over to the local councils and be flogged in the synagogues.
 On my account you will be brought before governors and kings as witnesses to them and to the Gentiles.
 But when they arrest you, do not worry about what to say or how to say it.
 At that time you will be given what to say, for it will not be you speaking, but the Spirit of your Father speaking through you.’
 Matthew 10:17-20